kubecost/docs/kubecost-cloud/receiving-kubecost-cloud-support.md

 ## Submitting bug reports

 If you encounter a bug or performance issue with Kubecost Cloud, reach out to [cloud-support@kubecost.com](mailto:cloud-support@kubecost.com).
-You can alternatively describe the problem on our [Slack](https://kubecost.com/join-slack) in #kc-cloud-support.
+You can alternatively describe the problem on our [Slack](https://kubecost.com/join-slack) in #support.

 ## Checking Kubecost status